 - 11. Top marking: Y denotes manufacturing origin and XXXX denotes manufacturing lot number.
 The value of "Y" will depend on the assembly location of the device. - 12.
 A capacitor of value 0.1 μF or higher between Vdd and GND is required.

 Ordering Information

-The Part No. Guide is for reference only.
+The following part number guide is for reference only.
 To customize and build an exact part number, use the SiTime Part Number Generator.